edf-re/gsp_solaris_PRD/README.md

 # Objectives
 - "Hey Solaris, reduce my CapEx by three cents and recalculate my PPA price by keeping the adjusted RRR constant"
-- Lead to an extra 150 MW solar project per year.
+- Lead to an extra 150 MW solar project constructed per year.
 - Get an optimized solar project configuration in real-time.
+100k scenarios in under 10 minutes.
 - The optimization process will be accurate to within $0.50 of the full V&A proforma modeling.
 - Improve transparency and coordination between development and SMEs
 - Level up less experienced developers by giving them a window into the drivers behind a bid price.